Elsewhere on this site:

 © Patricia F. Neyman, except for the pictures.
 All rights reserved.
 Permission is given only for making personal copies, or copies to be used for one class.

 Every effort has been made to trace and contact copyright holders of the pictures in this book.
 However, in some instances this has proved imposible.
 If notified the author will immediately remove any picture whose copyright holder requests it to be removed, or make other arrangements with the copyright holder.
-Anyone wishing to contact me regarding this book should email me at pf41n at yahoo dot com.
-(Eliminate spaces and commas, and replace the word "dot" with the appropriate symbol.)

-This page last updated on: December 11, 2009
+This page last updated on: December 13, 2013